A Complete Characterization of Pythagorean Hodograph Preserving Mappings: Definitions and main results

 The following theorem is our central result.
 The sufficiency of the stated condition was already established for the case $m=2$, $n=3$ in \cite{KIM2008217}.

 \begin{theorem} Let $\Phi\colon\mathbb R^m\to\mathbb R^n$.
 Then $\Phi$ is PH-preserving if and only if it is rational and its first fundamental form satisfies

 with $\lambda$ a non-zero real rational function.
 In particular, $\Phi$ is conformal with square rational dilation.
-Moreover, $\Phi$ preserves the subclass of polynomial PH curves if and only if it is polynomial. \end{theorem}
+Moreover, $\Phi$ preserves the subclass of polynomial PH curves if and only if it is a polynomial map. \end{theorem}

 \begin{proof} The sufficiency of the stated condition is straightforward.
 Clearly, $\Phi$ is regular.
-Moreover, if $G=\lambda^2 I_2$ with rational $\lambda$, then for any PH curve $r$ the expression
+Moreover, if $G=\lambda^2 I_m$ with rational $\lambda$, then for any PH curve $r$ the expression

 is a rational square, so $\Phi \circ r$ is PH.

 Demonstrating that the condition is also necessary is substantially more challenging.
 We split the proof into two parts: In Section~\ref{sec:planar} we use algebraic tools to settle the case $m \in \{1,2\}$.
 The extension to higher dimensions $m>2$ is then achieved in Section~\ref{sec:higher-dimensional} by slicing $\mathbb{R}^m$ with two-dimensional planes. \end{proof}